fullmetalbrackets/blog/src/content/blog/youtube-90-minute-ads-on-tv-apps.md

 So here's a recent one I didn't know about until I was researching for this post, there's actually a custom privacy-friendly YouTube alternative for Roku as well!
 [Playlet](https://github.com/iBicha/playlet) has no ads or tracking, has built-in SponsorBlock and is even faster than the official Roku YouTube app.

-The UI is very similar to YouTube, although I did notice the "front" page only (if you sign in with your YouTube account) has your subscriptions, recommended, playlists and watch history.
-So there's a little less "discoverability" compared to other alternatives, but it's still a huge improvement over the vanilla YouTube experience on Roku.
+The UI is very similar to YouTube, although I did notice the "front" page (if you sign in with your YouTube account) only has your subscriptions, recommended, playlists and watch history.
+So there's a little less "discoverability" compared to other alternatives (but really this means no algorithm pushing stuff on you, hardly a bad thing), and it's still a huge improvement over the vanilla YouTube experience on Roku.

 You should be able to just search for Playlet in the Roku channel store (at least I was on my Insignia Roku TV), but it can also [be side-loaded](https://github.com/iBicha/playlet/discussions/371).
 (Sidenote: I thought Roku was a closed ecosystem but now I find out you can side-load?!
 Gotta look into this more...)

 ## Yattee for iOS devices

 One of only two ad-free YouTube alternatives I found for the Apple ecosystem.
 (The other is below.)
-[Yattee](https://github.com/yattee/yattee) is a privacy-focused YouTube alternative front-end for all iOS platforms with a native UI built in Swift, with features including 4K video playback, custom controls and gestures, background play support, and of course built-in SponsorBlock.
+[Yattee](https://github.com/yattee/yattee) is a privacy-focused YouTube alternative front-end for all iOS platforms with a native UI built with Swift with features like 4K video playback, custom controls and gestures, background play support, and of course built-in SponsorBlock.

 I don't have any Apple devices, so I can't comment on the user experience.
 If you check this one out, feel free to [email me with your thoughts](mailto:blog@fullmetalbrackets.com?subject=My+thoughts+on+Yattee) and I will incorporate them into a future update.